nmguni/personal-blog/content/blog/javascript-control-flow.md

 }
 ```

 Loops Used to repeat and actions  a number of times.
 If JavaScript we have various types of loops and they all do the same thing, they repeat an action a number of times.
-But there are differences to how they start  and end

-for  Used to repeat and actions  a number of times
+But there are differences to how they start  and end for used to repeat and actions  a number of times

 ```js
 for